Claude Code Pricing 2026: $20 Pro vs $100/$200 Max — Real Math

 • A Max 5x user: “I used up Max 5 in 1 hour of working, before I could work 8 hours.”

-What this means in practice: if you’re evaluating Claude Code, check which version you’re running.
-If you’re hitting limits fast, downgrade to v2.1.34 temporarily or wait for the official patch.
-And budget for the possibility that even $200/month Max 20x can hit limits on peak-hour heavy days.
+What this means in practice: if you’re evaluating Claude Code, check which version you’re running with claude --version. v2.1.133 (May 8) is the latest, but the token-inflation bug introduced in v2.1.100 still isn’t publicly patched — downgrade to v2.1.34 or reinstall via npm as a workaround.
+And budget for the possibility that even $200/month Max 20x can hit limits on peak-hour heavy days through 2026.

 Cost Optimization: How to Actually Save Money